algorandfoundation/puya-ts/docs/architecture-decisions/2024-06-06_arc4-by-default.md

 ```

 An ARC4 compliant contract would instead extend the `algopy.arc4.ARC4Contract` base class.
-Each method must be decorated with either `@abimethod` or `@subroutine` to indicate a public or private method.
+In Algorand Python, each method must be decorated with either `@abimethod` or `@subroutine` to indicate a public or private method respectively.

 ```python
 class HelloWorldContract(ARC4Contract):